 Selection of Candidates

 During interviews, search participants and the hiring authority (if attending interviews) must take interview notes used in the evaluation of the selected candidates.
 It is strongly encouraged that an interview evaluation matrix is used that lists questions and documents evaluation criteria to ensure all candidates are equitably interviewed and evaluated.
 A sample interview evaluation is available for download here.
-Search participants and hiring authorities involved in the search must submit all completed search materials, including the interview evaluation, hiring matrix, confidentiality forms, reference checks, and any other documentation that may have been a part of the search to the department designee (search coordinator, HR liaison, etc.).
+Search participants and hiring authorities involved in the search must submit all completed search materials, including the interview evaluation, selection matrix, confidentiality forms, reference checks, and any other documentation that may have been a part of the search to the department designee (search coordinator, HR liaison, etc.).

 Once first and second-round interviews have been completed by the search committee, the chair must submit the committee’s recommended top two (2) to six (6) candidates to the Hiring Authority without any ranking or preference shown.
 These candidates will be marked as “finalists” within eWork.